George Val Myer

-George Valentine S. Myer (1883 – 1959) was an English architect and portrait painter appointed by the British Broadcasting Corporation to design one of the first purpose built broadcast buildings in the world, Broadcasting House, Langham Place, London completed in 1932.
+Lieutenant Colonel George Valentine Samuel Myer (14 February 1883 – 25 February 1959) was an English architect and portrait painter appointed by the British Broadcasting Corporation to design one of the first purpose built broadcast buildings in the world, Broadcasting House, Langham Place, London completed in 1932.

 Career

+Myer was born to Grenville David Myer (1847–1918) and Rachel Matilda Simmons (1858–1947).

 Hereford-born Myer started in practice on his own account at nineteen, specialising in medium-sized houses, then continued in partnership with John W Fair (Fair and Myer) including designing houses in Gidea Park, Romford, Essex.

 By 1928, his career had progressed sufficiently to have completed the design of Asia House in Lime Street (1912–13) and Portsoken House in the Minories (1927–28).
 This experience in office design would prove invaluable to his commission for Broadcasting House, as would his experience as a collaborative commercial architect.

 The later partnership of George Val Myer and F J Watson-Hart was to undertake significant commissions in the reconstruction of Park Lane for the Grosvenor Estate.
 Aldford House (1930–2) was a modernistic apartment block with classical stylings imposed by Sir Edwin Lutyens and Fountain House (1935–38) followed the design guidance of Sir Giles Gilbert Scott.

 Val Myer was a successful commercial architect whose work typified the conventions of that remit and his time.
 His notability derives from his design response to the opportunities presented by his most significant commission.